top of page

 To unfollow a person, click the word "Following" beside a black star on the Person Card or the Person Profile.
 This will turn the start white and the word to "Follow."

 Be advised.
 You'll no longer receive emails when someone changes your family tree.
-You'll want to make a habit of watching the "Following Page" as part of your family history research process.
+As part of your family history research, you'll want to watch the "Following Page."

-Once you start following more than a handful of ancestors, monitoring specific individuals become frustratingly difficult.
+Monitoring specific individuals becomes frustratingly difficult once you start following more than a handful of ancestors.
 Thus, FamilySearch has released a new feature to help tag and filter your Following List.
 These tags are known as labels.

 Unlike Ancestry MyTreeTags, the FamilySearch Labels only affect the Following List.
 They will not show up on your pedigree chart or fan chart.
 They will not appear on Person Pages or Person Cards.
 Again, they will only show up on your Following List.